ubleipzig/marctools/README.md

 So why not try Go?
 It should be faster than python and [easier](https://gitorious.org/marc21-go/marc21) to implement then [C](http://www.indexdata.com/yaz/doc/marc.html).
 Note: There are yet other ways, like splitting the large MARC file into pieces and then apply the XSL transformation.

-For our use case, the conversion is about 4x faster with Go.
+For our use case, the conversion with Go is about 4x faster than our current pure Python version.

     $ ./lok2tsv /tmp/data-lok.mrc